26 January – 25 March 2018

 Opening: Thursday 25 January 2018, 6.30 – 8.30pm

-Chisenhale Gallery presents a major new commission and the first solo exhibition in an institution by artist Lydia Ourahmane.
+Chisenhale Gallery presents The you in us, a major new commission and the first solo exhibition in an institution by artist Lydia Ourahmane.
 Comprising installation, sculpture and sound, Ourahmane’s exhibition continues her ongoing engagement with the emotional, psychological and political charge of material and place.

-Explored through a non-linguistic approach to narrative – such as the use of deep listening and visceral engagement – Ourahmane implements both her own body and the body of the viewer to ask questions including, how is localised trauma felt on a collective level and how is empathy experienced, lived and embodied?
-Explored in relation to Ourahmane’s own subjectivity and political agency, this major body of work pursues lived experience as matter and as form.
+Explored through a non-linguistic approach to narrative – such as the use of deep listening and visceral engagement – Ourahmane implements both her own body and the body of the viewer to ask questions including, how is localised trauma felt on a collective level and how do forms of resilience and respite manifest?
+Explored in relation to Ourahmane’s subjectivity and political agency, this major body of work pursues lived experience as matter and as form.

-Lydia Ourahmane’s exhibition at Chisenhale Gallery is supported by the Arab Foundation for Arts and Culture (AFAC) and Mophradat Aisbl Grants for Artists.
-With additional support from Joe and Marie Donnelly and the Lydia Ourahmane Supporters Circle.
+Lydia Ourahmane’s exhibition at Chisenhale Gallery is supported by the Arab Foundation for Arts and Culture (AFAC); Mophradat Aisbl Grants for Artists; Joe and Marie Donnelly; and Nicoletta Fiorucci, founder of the Fiorucci Art Trust.
+With additional support from the Lydia Ourahmane Supporters Circle.
+With special thanks to Weber Industries.

 Chisenhale Gallery’s Commissions Programme 2017-19 is supported by the LUMA Foundation.